anaskhamees/AndroidAutomotive/LinuxAdmin/Session_6/Processes.md

    - **Purpose**: Hangup signal, often used to instruct a process to reload configuration files or restart.

-   - Command Example

-     : Sending SIGHUP to a process.
+   - Command Example: Sending SIGHUP to a process.

      ```bash
   kill -1 <PID>
      ```

      - Replace `<PID>` with the Process ID.

 5. **SIGSTOP (19)**: